Quickstart: Create and encrypt a virtual machine with the Azure portal

 On the left-hand sidebar, select Disks.

-On the encryption screen, under Disks to encrypt, choose OS and data disks.
+Under Encryption settings > Disks to encrypt, select OS and data disks.

 Under Encryption settings, choose Select a key vault and key for encryption.